Deeper Commentary

 father’s house.
 When her father saw him, he was pleased to meet him-

 "To persuade her" is Heb. 'to speak to her heart'.
 The phrase is always used of sincere love or grace, given to one who didn't deserve it: God to unfaithful Israel (Is.
 40:2; Hos.
 2:14), Joseph to his brothers (Gen. 50:21), Boaz to Ruth (Ruth 2:13).
 Perhaps this is being described from his perspective; it was how the Levite wished to present himself as acting.
 Quite possibly he took this approach because he recognized that it was his behaviour which had driven her to her actions.
+We will soon read that he doesn't love her at all; and anyway, he spends his time drinking and feasting with her father rather than speaking to her.
+We are set up to see the Levite as insincere.
 I noted on :2 that the Levite hardly loved his concubine.
 And yet it seems that on another level he did.
 This is typical of the theme of mixed motives in Judges.
 We note too that girl's father seemed to like her married lover.
 We get the impression that this was a case of male drinking partners getting on well with each other, and not interested in the fact she had been unfaithful; they just wanted to get the family relationship back together.
-She may well have been pregnant by the Levite- hence his interest in having her back.
+She may well have been pregnant by the Levite- hence his interest in having her back; he visits her after four months to see if she's pregnant, finds she is, and so he wants her back.
 For he couldn't have really loved her to cut up her body as he later does.
 The "couple" of donkeys were literally two donkeys (:2).
 As he was wealthy enough to have a concubine, a servant and donkeys, we wonder why he didn't bring a third donkey- for the concubine to ride on.
 The conclusion is surely that he didn't care for her; and his desire to get her back may well have been because she was pregnant with his child.

 We note the similarities with the previous Levite just described in Jud.
 17,18.
 He appears on the surface to do the right thing when he is hollow inside.
 So here, this Levite appears to do the right thing by ensuring he safely returns home his wife who had cheated on him.
 But his heart is very far from that.
 His apparent spirituality and love is just a disguise; the way he seizes her and pushes her out to her rapists, the way he talks to her limp body on the doorstep, the way he cuts her up and never laments her... shows he had only hatred and not love for her.
-The joyful father in law and apparent happy fellowship between the Levite and his woman and father in law... all belies his real feelings.
+The joyful father in law and apparent happy fellowship between the Levite and his father in law... all belies his real feelings.
+The father of the concubine likewise presents as uncaring for his daughter.
+He may simply have been happy the marriage was going to be restored so he didn't have to return the bride price.

 Jdg 19:4 His father-in-law, the girl’s father, persuaded him to stay, and